 Arizona's financial health...if you are planning to move to Arizona and retire...first off, congratulations on your great taste...you are making the right move.

-It is 2011...the economy is in the tank...
+Back in 2011...the economy was in the tank...
 Arizona is not immune to the national economic influences...this should come as no surprise.
+It is much better now, sunshine will always sell.

 The good news is that Arizona still has great deals for homebuyers... new retirees moving to take advantage of Arizona's great weather.